KilianKilmister/modernDevelopmentProject/README.md

-# modernDevelopmentProject
+# Modern Development Project
-the main board and resource repository focused around modernising development environments and project maintanance
+The main board and resource repository focused around modernizing development environments and project maintanance in the JavaScript/EcmaScript ecosystem